Part 2 Part 1

 VIII.3.8 Pompeii.
 September 2004.
 Remains of painted wall decoration from south wall of room in south-west corner of peristyle.

 VIII.3.8 Pompeii.
 September 2004.
-Peristyle, looking south towards the large exedra.
+Peristyle, looking south towards the large exedra from north portico.

 According to Breton -